 To celebrate the anniversary of the day my legs lost all sense of touch, I searched out the exact same outfit I wore on the 25th of January, 2016.
 Luckily, the temperature was at a comfortable 20ºC this year.
 I was beginning to get bored of my lazy cold weather fashion formula two months into the winter season and wearing a dress seemed like the perfect way to break it up.
 And so, to the displeasure of my family, I climbed into the legendary sleeveless tunic dress of my 2016.
 This, you definitely shouldn’t wear on the coldest day of the year.

 First things first.
 It’s winter, so to match the weather and to avoid looking like a mental case, your sleeves need to be the appropriate length.
 Since you’re already planning to wear your sleeveless tunic dress no matter the temperature, lessen the craze-factor by pulling on a neutral coloured long-sleeved top.
-Here, I’m just wearing a thrifted grey shirt that I bought from the cheap Hong Konger’s heaven, Argyle Mall in Mong Kok, several years ago.
+Here, I’m just wearing a thrifted Grey Long Sleeve Shirt (link here) that I bought from the cheap Hong Konger’s heaven, Argyle Centre in Mong Kok, several years ago.

 Sleeveless tunic dress

-Next in line comes the shining star of your outfit: the infamous sleeveless tunic dress.
+Next in line comes the shining star of your outfit: the infamous Sleeveless Tunic Dress (link here).
 If you’re more of a girly girl, feel free to opt for a patterned print or even florals to beckon spring’s arrival sooner.
 I’m personally more into minimal pieces, so my sleeveless tunic dress is a simple concoction of vertical black stripes on a plain white pallet.
 I got it back in 2014 on a trip to Bangkok, Thailand.

 Since your legs are going to be bare with only a short dress on, you’d want to minimise that exposed skin.
 You can, of course, wearing a pair of tights or leggings underneath, but what’s the fun in that?
-Tackle the cold the right way and follow my lead: choose crew socks.
-They’re not as boringly safe as tights, but they’re definitely more sensible than anklets… about 5cm more sensible. 😉 My grey socks were thrifted from Argyle Centre in Mong Kok like my long-sleeved top.
+Tackle the cold the right way and follow my lead: choose Uniqlo Crew Socks (link here).
+They’re not as boringly safe as tights, but they’re definitely more sensible than anklets… about 5cm more sensible.

-Lastly, for what not to wear on the coldest day of winter… actually doesn’t matter much.
-But, to accompany my self-proclaimed normcore dress up, I brought out my Green Cotton cloth bag that I purchased once again during my trip to Bangkok, Thailand.
+Lastly, to accompany my self-proclaimed normcore dress up, I brought out my Green Cotton Canvas Bag (link here) that I purchased once again during my trip to Bangkok, Thailand.
 It turned out it was an appropriate choice for the anniversary of the coldest day of the year in Hong Kong because I had a lot to carry.
 Just look at the bulging fabric!
-Most importantly, this cotton bag complements the neutral tone of my sleeveless tunic dress.
+Most importantly, this canvas bag complements the neutral tone of my sleeveless tunic dress.

 Looking back at my ridiculous outfit, I’m not sure how I managed to survive 1ºC one year ago.